-Participants travelling on the ASA 'designated' flight will be transferred to the Altis Avenida Hotel.
-There will be a short orientation walk in the area of the hotel in the late afternoon and the evening will be at leisure.
+Participants travelling on the ASA 'designated' flight will be transferred to the Heritage Lisboa Plaza Hotel.
+Following a Welcome Meeting at the hotel, there will be a short orientation walk in the area of the hotel, followed by dinner at leisure.

 Lisbon owes its historical prominence to its magnificent natural harbour.
 The city lies on the north bank of the Tagus River (Rio Tejo), approximately thirteen kilometres from its mouth.
 At this point the river is almost two miles wide.
 It is spanned, on the west side of the city, by the long Twenty-fifth of April Bridge.
 Just east of the bridge, the Tagus suddenly broadens into a bay seven miles wide called the Sea of Straw (Mar de Palha), which lies on a strategic sea route and serves as a busy port, handling much of Portugal's and Spain's exports and imports.
-(Overnight Lisbon, Altis Avenida Hotel)
+(Overnight Lisbon, Hotel Lisboa Plaza)

-Day 2: Saturday 9 September, Lisbon
+Day 2: Saturday 8 September, Lisbon

-- Castelo de São Jorge (Castle of St. George) - Sé Catedral de Lisboa (Church of Santa Maria Maior) - Calouste Gulbenkian Collection - Welcome Dinner
+• Castelo de São Jorge (Castle of St. George)

+- Sé Catedral de Lisboa (Church of Santa Maria Maior) - Calouste Gulbenkian Collection - Welcome Dinner at Casa da Comida Restaurant